moranebienvenu/stroke_article/paper.md

   - Demographic (e.g., age, sex) variables and,
   - Linguistic variables (e.g., naming, repetition, comprehension, and composite scores).

 All files are automatically merged into a unified dataset linking clinical, demographic, and NeuroT-Map–derived metrics.
-The dataset can be filtered by **aphasia typ** (Global, Wernicke, Broca, Conduction, Anomic, Transcortical Motor, Transcortical Sensory, Transcortical Mixed, simply Aphasic or Non-aphasic), **sex** (all, men, or women), and **session** (V1–V3, corresponding to acute, subacute, and chronic post-stroke stages).
+The dataset can be filtered by **aphasia type** (Global, Wernicke, Broca, Conduction, Anomic, Transcortical Motor, Transcortical Sensory, Transcortical Mixed, simply Aphasic or Non-aphasic), **sex** (all, men, or women), and **session** (V1–V3, corresponding to acute, subacute, and chronic post-stroke stages).
 The dashboard provides interactive visualizations including circular plots illustrating lesion effects on receptor/transporter density maps, tract projection maps, and pre/post-synaptic disruption ratios.
 These visualizations follow the same representation conventions as NeuroT-map.
 Users can overlay groups or individual subjects to enable direct visual comparisons.

 In addition, the application integrates statistical modules to perform analyses such as: